NeuroQuestAi/five-factor-e/README.md

 }
 ```

-Notes: *The order of answers does not affect the result.*
+ *The order of answers does not affect the result.*

 The id question field refers to the question in this [file](https://github.com/neural7/five-factor-e/blob/main/data/IPIP-NEO/120/questions.json).
 Obviously you may want to change the form of the questions, we are working on the English, Portuguese and Spanish translations.

+Notes:
+  * *The order of answers does not affect the result;*
-Notes: *You can rephrase the questions to your need, but don't change the question IDs, they are used by the algorithm.*
+  * *You can rephrase the questions to your need, but don't change the question IDs, they are used by the algorithm.*

 ### Credits 🏆